-For the purposes of compensation, the workweek shall consist of seven (7) consecutive days beginning at 00:00:00 Saturday and ending at 23:59:59 the following Friday.
-The pay period shall consist of two workweeks and payroll shall be issued bi-weekly via Pay Card or direct deposit at the employee's choosing.
+For the purpose of compensation, the workweek shall consist of seven (7) consecutive days beginning at 00:00:00 Saturday and ending at 23:59:59 the following Friday.
+The pay period shall consist of two work weeks and payroll shall be issued bi-weekly via Pay Card or direct deposit at the employee's choosing.